Best AI Robo-Advisor Alternatives for Passive Income in 2026

 A conversational AI investing assistant built for markets.
 You ask plain-English questions about funds, ETFs, and stocks, and it helps screen and discover securities, including dividend and income funds, with some account-connection features for context.

 Magnifi is useful early, when you are still figuring out which income funds exist.
-Once you know what you want to hold, a build-your-own tool or a hands-off robo is where the portfolio actually gets built.
+Once you know what you want to hold, a build-your-own tool like M1 Finance or Walnut, or a hands-off robo, is where the portfolio actually gets built.
+Where Magnifi stops at discovering dividend and income funds, Walnut takes the names you settle on and helps you design and act on a thematic income portfolio at the broker you already own, framed against the S&P 500, while a robo would instead manage an income-tilted allocation for you.

 Which to use for what

-The fastest way to choose is to name how hands-on you want to be, then pick the tool built for that.
-There is no overall number one; Walnut leads only in its own category (a chat that helps you design and act on a real income basket), not across the board.
+The fastest way to choose is to name what you want the income for, then pick the tool built for that.
+There is no overall number one; Walnut leads only in its own category (a chat that helps you design and act on a real income portfolio), not across the board.

-- You want a custom income pie that rebalances itself.
+• You want a custom income pie that reinvests and rebalances itself.
 M1 Finance automates the buying, rebalancing, and dividend reinvestment toward weights you set.

 At a glance